 I’m Megan May, founder of Little Bird Organics, and this is (in short) why I ended up switching to a predominantly raw diet.
 I’ll share with you how going raw impacted my overall health and wellbeing, and simple ways you can incorporate more raw foods into your diet, and get that raw glow too!

-Continue reading “RAW FOOD 101 WITH MEGAN MAY OF LITTLE BIRD ORGANICS”
+Continue reading “RAW 101 WITH MEGAN MAY OF LITTLE BIRD ORGANICS”

-Getting the whole foods, clean eating thing down is one triumph you may have already concurred, but superfoods are a whole new realm.
+Getting the whole foods, clean eating thing down is one triumph you may have already concurred, but functional foods are a whole new realm.
 Let us introduce you these nutritional titans, or perhaps it’ll be a welcome recipe reminder for some!

 Cutting gluten from your diet?
 The good news is there are now heaps of alternative options around to help you transition to this way of eating.
 And it doesn’t have to mean giving up those cookies and cakes you love.
 If you’re new to gluten free baking, yes – you can ditch the gluten and eat your cake too!
 Continue reading “GO WITHOUT GLUTEN, NOT COOKIES.
 GLUTEN FREE BAKING 101”